Mido-mughrabi/ImagineCup/4-Building-A-Prototype/3.Iterating-On-Your-Prototype/README.md

 1. **Ideation**, you start thinking of various ideas and may first start by creating mockups for the system just to get a feeling for it
 2. **Your first prototype**, you might start writing some code just to see that it's possible to create.
 It should have a "rough" look at this point, something that isn't pretty to look at, but it works
 3. **A stable prototype**.
 You prototype up until know probably just worked under certain conditions with certain type of input data and the code isn't pretty or even hard to change.
-Focus on refactoring the code, mov out configuration data and start thinking architecture
+Focus on refactoring the code, move out configuration data and start thinking architecture
 - **Back to step one**.
 At this point you have a stable core and you want to add features and make it even better.
 It's a good idea to start with pen and paper and mockups and/or user surveys just to understand what better looks like.
 Once you have a decent understanding then you can go to writing more code.

 See all these steps as cyclical, ideate, write code, make it stable and ideate again.